Lagna Pahave Karun

 The film stars Umesh Kamat and Mukta Barve; it is the third collaboration between Kamat and Barve after Eka Lagnachi Dusri Goshta (2012) and also features Tejashri Pradhan and Siddharth Chandekar.
-The film follows Aditi Tilak (Barve) and Nishant Barve (Kamat) who set up their own matrimonial agency based on modern principles rather than horoscopes.
+The film follows Aditi Tilak (Barve) and Nishant Barve (Kamat) who set up a matrimonial agency based on modern principles rather than horoscopes.

 The soundtrack and background score were composed by Ajay Naik while the cinematography, art direction, and editing were handled by Abhijeet Abde, Padmanabh Damle and Suchitra Sathe respectively.
 The film was released on 4 October 2013.

 Plot

-Nishant Barve is an Indian software designer who works and stays in America.
-During his return to India, he loses his job in the US.
-He decides to meet and inform his fiancée, Madhura Godbole.
-When Nishant is going to meet his fiancée he accidentally meets Aditi Tilak, a girl who plans to have her own matrimonial agency.
-Learning that his fiancée is more interested in the American lifestyle than him, Nishant breaks up with her.
+This tale of love and self-discovery follows the journey of Nishant Barve, an Indian software designer residing in America.
+Nishant loses his job in the United States during a visit to his homeland, India.
+Determined to inform his fiancée, Madhura Godbole, about his predicament, Nishant sets out to meet her.
+However, a chance encounter alters his path when he accidentally bumps into Aditi Tilak, an aspiring entrepreneur with dreams of establishing her own matrimonial agency.

-Once again Nishant accidentally meets Aditi and she shares her dream to have her own matrimonial agency with him.
-Nishant applies for another job in the United States but is more interested in Aditi's proposal of a matrimonial agency, so he decides not to go to the interview.
-Praful Patel and his girlfriend decide to assist Aditi in her proposal.
-Nishant and Aditi, along with their associates, plan innovative ideas on getting people married.
-They decide not to check the horoscopes of the couple.
-Thus they start their matrimonial agency, "Shubhvivaah".
+Aditi shares her ambitious plans with Nishant, who becomes captivated by the idea and decides to forgo his scheduled job interview in the US.
+Meanwhile, Praful Patel and his girlfriend offer their assistance to Aditi in her venture.
+Nishant and Aditi, along with their newfound associates, brainstorm innovative ideas for helping people find love and companionship, opting not to rely on horoscope matching.
+Thus, the matrimonial agency "Shubhvivaah" is born.

-Rahul Kulkarni and Aanandi meet each other through Shubhvivaah and decide to get married.
-Soon people are attracted by this new way of getting married.
-On the wedding day of Rahul and Aanandi Nalini Dixit, a renowned astrologer and owner of a successful marriage bureau in Pune declares that their horoscopes don't match and the marriage won't last for more than six months.
-However, Nishant and Aditi are not affected by this and meanwhile fall in love with each other.
+Through Shubhvivaah, Rahul Kulkarni and Aanandi, two individuals seeking life partners, find each other and decide to marry.
+The unconventional approach of the agency gains popularity, drawing interest from many.
+However, on the day of Rahul and Aanandi's wedding, Nalini Dixit, a renowned astrologer and the owner of a successful marriage bureau in Pune, delivers a disheartening prediction: their horoscopes do not align, and their marriage is destined to last no more than six months.
+Undeterred, Nishant and Aditi remain steadfast in their belief, while secretly falling in love with each other.